 Applications to Buckingham are individually considered by the Admissions Tutor and other factors may be taken in to account.
 Applicants with BTEC qualifications are welcome to apply, including if you have a mix of BTEC and A levels.
 Equivalent A-level grades are also accepted (for example BBD equivalent to BCC)

 Where an applicant is taking the EPQ alongside A-levels, the EPQ will be taken into consideration and result in a slightly lower A-level grade offer.

 Foundation options are also available.
 Please contact the Admissions Office (firstname.lastname@example.org or +44 (0)1280 820227) for more information.

 Applicants must also have GCSE English and Maths at Grade C / Grade 4, or above (or equivalent).
-IELTS requirements are as follows: (Academic) 6.5 Average of 6.5 (with 6.0 or above in each component)
+If English is not your first language you will also need an IELTS score of 6.5 (with at least 6.0 in each component).